snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-filters.md

 1. In the SharePoint site where you want to manage verticals, open the settings panel by clicking the gear.
 1. Select **Site information**, and then select **View all site settings**.
 1. Look for the Microsoft Search section, and then select **Configure search settings**.
-1. In the navigation pane, go to Custom experience under Microsoft Search and then select  **Verticals**.
+1. In the navigation pane, go to custom experience under Microsoft Search and then select  **Verticals**.
 1. Select your preferred vertical to create the filter and click **Edit**.
-1. Navigate to the Filters step in the vertical wizard.
+1. Navigate to the filters step in the vertical wizard.
 1. Click **Add a Filter** to configure filters on refinable managed properties.
 1. After adding filters, you can review and save the vertical.